SobamboS/tsx-java-11May2023/README.md

-# tsx-java-11May2023
-GitHub API and Webhook Integration using Spring Boot
+# Github API and Webhook Integration using Spring Boot

-#   Implementing-Github-Api-

-This project is to implement Github api in my springboot project.

-**Get Started**

-A. **Create a Token**
-1. Go to setting on your Github profile
-2. Scroll down and click on **Developer Setting**
-3. Click on create **Personal access token** then click on *Generate new token
-4. Then copy it because you won't be able to retrieve it once it's gone.

-B. **Declare your personal token in your project either in your application. properties or .env file and your username**

-C. **Run the application and check localhost:8080 on your browser**

-**Implemented Api **
-listCommit :- This is to get the list of commits in the repository and logging it
+This is a Spring Boot application that integrates with the Github API and implements webhooks to track changes in a Github account.

 - **Requirements:**
     - Java 8 or above